ppconde/Computer-Vision/README.md

 	- Small shell script that automatically builds, compiles and cleans up projects and exercises.
 	- Needs to be stored somewhere, symlinked to `/usr/bin` (eg. `ln -s ~/scripts/cvmake /usr/bin/cvmake`) and have its path added in the bash config file for it to work properly (eg. `PATH=~/scripts:$PATH`).
 	- Can be executed by typing `cvmake -c` in the terminal.
 The argument `-c` is optional and using it cleans the excess files created during the build.
+	- Extra arguments can be given and will be treated as files to be built and compiled (eg. `cvmake -c Hello` will try to search for the source file of the same name, build it and compile it, returning the binary "Hello" and finally cleaning the excess files).
+By using no extra arguments, the tool will build and compile the source files presented in "CMakeLists".
 * cvdir
 	- Shell script that automatically creates directories and populates them with the needed "CMakelists" files.
 	- Needs to be stored somewhere, symlinked to `/usr/bin` (eg. `ln -s ~/scripts/cvdir /usr/bin/cvdir`) and have its path added in the bash config file for it to work properly (eg. `PATH=~/scripts:$PATH`).